chengyuanji/chengyuanji.github.io/content/experience/SPRA-Programmer/index.md

 - Developing reproducible programs for data management tasks
 - Production of tables or preparation of material to support analyses
 - Create and design data visualizations (both static and dynamic)
 - Develop and maintain R Shiny applications for clients

 <!-- - Helping prepare portions of reports and proposals, including both writing and data displays -->

+### R Shiny Application: WIOA by the Numbers

+- Solely developed and maintain application for US Department of Labor (DOL) Employment and Training Administration (ETA)
+- Live on DOL's website: [dol.gov/agencies/eta/performance/results/interactive-data-analysis](https://www.dol.gov/agencies/eta/performance/results/interactive-data-analysis)
+- Screen shots of application are also shown below

+{{< gallery album="rshinywioa" >}}

 ### Software and Tools